-- US2 MP70-80 This area is overdue for trimming and mature shrubs and trees encroaching into the back side of Zone 2 will be removed using a heavy-duty mowing/mulching attachment to a mowing arm on a tractor. - Selective trimming is necessary in isolated instances throughout the area where trees and brush are present.
+- US2 MP75-61 This area is overdue for trimming and mature shrubs and trees encroaching into the back side of Zone 2 will be removed using a heavy-duty mowing/mulching attachment to a mowing arm on a tractor. - Selective trimming is necessary in isolated instances throughout the area where trees and brush are present. - Herbicide applications for treating regrowth on Tree of Heaven control will be recorded as tree and brush control.

-- This work is typically done in late winter or early spring so that new spring growth will hide the visual impact of these operations.

-- Tractor mounted brush cutters and hand tools as needed for mechanical operations.

-- Herbicide application will be conducted in the late summer/fall to avoid brown out

-- Herbicide mixtures:
+- This work is typically done in late winter or early spring so that new spring growth will hide the visual impact of these operations. - Tractor mounted brush cutters and hand tools as needed for mechanical operations. - Herbicide application will be conducted in the late summer/fall to avoid brown out - Herbicide mixtures:

-- o Vastlan @ 64 oz/acre

-- Syltac @ 16 oz/acre

-- Crosshair @ 4 oz/acre